Munich massacre: Failed liberation in the early morning of 6 September

-Outcome
+News wire reports

-Initial news reports, published all over the world, indicated that all the hostages were alive, and that all the attackers had been killed.
-Only later did a representative for the International Olympic Committee (IOC) suggest that "initial reports were overly optimistic."
+Between 11:30 pm and midnight, Conrad Ahlers, spoke as a spokesperson for the German government, in several TV interviews.
+Despite the ongoing attempt to rescue the Israeli team, he described it, based on the information he had received, as a "fortunate and successful operation."
+Initial news reports published all over the world indicated that all the hostages were alive and that all the attackers had been killed.
+Only later did a representative for the IOC suggest that "initial reports were overly optimistic."
+At 2:55 am, Israel's ambassador in Bonn Ben-Horin reported that he had received information that all the hostages had been killed, and at 3:10 am, Mossad's chief Zamir confirmed this information.
+At 3:17 am, Reuters issued a corrected breaking news story: "All Israeli hostages captured by Arab guerrillas are dead."
 Jim McKay, who was covering the Olympics that year for the American Broadcasting Company (ABC), had taken on the job of reporting the events as Roone Arledge fed them into his earpiece.
 At 3:24 am, McKay received the official confirmation:

 Several sources listed Ladany as having been killed.
 Ladany recalled later: